Step 8 of a digital strategy: utilising data

 For many businesses, data has become one of their most valuable assets.
-The collection, cleansing and analysis of data helps many companies formulate and validate digital strategies, campaigns and profitability.
+The collection, cleansing and analysis of data help many companies formulate and validate digital strategies, campaigns and profitability.

 Data is extremely critical when it comes to making business decisions, as it could be the difference between failure and success.
-The more data your business collects, the better informed stakeholders are to make positive decisions and take proactive action.
-This data could highlight the right time to send eDMs, the correct audience who’s engaged with your services and what campaigns have failed or succeeded.
+The more data your business collects, the better-informed stakeholders are to make positive decisions and take proactive action.
+Utilising data could highlight the right time to send eDMs, the correct audience who are engaged with your services and what campaigns have failed or succeeded.